 - What do alumni think of this camp?
 Is there a way to connect with and hear from camp alumni about their experiences with the programs?

-Choosing the best summer camp for your child is a wonderful adventure to be on!
-There are many wonderful camps out there.
-Our recommendation is to ask what sort of camp can best accompany your child as they learn live their lives from an inner scaffolding of confidence, independence, self-esteem, and openness to faith.
+Choosing the best summer camp for your child is a wonderful adventure!
+There are many great camps out there.
+Ask yourself what sort of camp will best equip your children to live their lives from an inner scaffolding of confidence, independence, self-esteem, and openness to faith.
 Will this camp help my child know that they are seen, known, and loved?

 God bless you,